New Imperialism: Congo Free State

 No population figures exist from before or after the period, but it is estimated that as many as 10 million people died from violence, famine and disease.
 However, some sources point to a total population of 16 million people.

 King Leopold II profited from the enterprise with a 700% profit ratio for the rubber he took from Congo and exported.
 He used propaganda to keep the other European nations at bay, for he broke almost all of the parts of the agreement he made at the Berlin Conference.
 For example, he had some Congolese pygmies sing and dance at the 1897 World Fair in Belgium, showing how he was supposedly civilizing and educating the natives of the Congo.
 Under significant international pressure, the Belgian government annexed the territory in 1908 and renamed it the Belgian Congo, removing it from the personal power of the king.
 Of all the colonies that were conquered during the wave of New Imperialism, the human rights abuses of the Congo Free State were considered the worst.

 Oceania

 France gained a leading position as an imperial power in the Pacific after making Tahiti and New Caledonia protectorates in 1842 and 1853 respectively.
 Tahiti was later annexed entirely into the French colonial empire in 1880, along with the rest of the Society Islands.

-The United States made several territorial gains during this period, particularly with the annexation of Hawaii and acquisition of most of Spain's colonial outposts following the 1898 Spanish–American War, as well as the partition of the Samoan Islands into American Samoa and German Samoa.
+The United States made several territorial gains during this period, particularly with the overthrow and annexation of the Kingdom of Hawaiʻi and acquisition of most of Spain's colonial outposts following the 1898 Spanish–American War, as well as the partition of the Samoan Islands into American Samoa and German Samoa.

 By 1900, nearly all islands in the Pacific Ocean were under the control of Britain, France, the United States, Germany, Japan, Mexico, Ecuador, and Chile.